Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Exercise

-Requiring an absolute minimum of 1 hour of exercise a day, and ideally an hour and a half or more, the Doberman is an energetic and powerful dog.
+Requiring an absolute minimum of 1 hour of exercise a day, but ideally an hour and a half or more, the Doberman is an energetic and powerful dog.
 Canine sports are a good idea because they will allow the dog to use its muscular build and give it an outlet for its intense energy levels.

 doberman pinscher standing on the grass